TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 [Firefly](https://www.gofirefly.io/) is SaaS platform that allows teams to manage their entire cloud footprint.

 Started off with operations running in Lambda.
-Moved, partly because of limited duration to ECS.
+Moved, partly because of the limited duration to ECS.
 Still proved costly, not open, hard to customize.

 Now using Kubernetes, using CRD to define every customer account.
 Scalability and observability are key benefits.